harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 <div class="text-sm text-gray-500"><time>{{ $page.frontmatter.publishDate }}</time> - 🕒 {{ $page.frontmatter.readTime }}</div>

-When first learning Vue, you are taught that to use a component you need to import it and add it to the `components` object in your `<script>` block.
+When first learning Vue, you are taught you need to import and add components to `components` in the script block.

 ```vue
 <template>